2019 Imo State gubernatorial election

-The 2019 Imo State gubernatorial election in Nigeria occurred on March 9, 2019.
-PDP's Emeka Ihedioha polled 38.29% of the total votes, defeating APC's Uche Nwosu who got 26.66% of popular votes, and several minor party candidates.
+The 2019 Imo State gubernatorial election in Nigeria occurred on 9 March 2019.
+PDP's Emeka Ihedioha polled 38.29% of the total votes, defeating AA's Uche Nwosu who got 26.66% of popular votes, and several minor party candidates.
 Out of 27 LGAs, Ihedioha won in 11, while Nwosu won in 10.

 Ihedioha emerged winner at the gubernatorial primary after defeating Samuel Anyanwu.
 His running mate was Gerard Iroha.

 Of the 70 candidates who aspired for the governorship seat, 66 were male, four were female.

+Ten months later, on 14 January 2020, the Supreme Court of Nigeria reached a unanimous decision that the election results had been tampered with by the fact that the hundreds of thousands of votes, from a shocking 388 polling stations, had not been included; the Court immediately voided Ihedioha's supposed election and confirmed that Hope Uzodinma of the All Progressives Congress party – originally shown in fourth place – was the top vote-getter and true Governor of IMO State.
+Uzodinma And his running mate, Placid Njoku, were sworn in the next day as Governor and Deputy Governor of Imo State, respectively.

 Electoral system

 The Governor of Imo State is elected using the plurality voting system.